cmbant/docker-gcc-build/README.md

 ### Overview

-This repository has the Dockerfile for source build gcc from the very latest master trunk.
+This repository has the Dockerfile for source build of gcc and gfortran.

-Other branches give the latest builds of specific gcc versions that may be more stable.

 Corresponding auto-build docker available at https://registry.hub.docker.com/u/cmbant/docker-gcc-build/